 From the impact of economic turbulence to shifting occupier requirements, BNP Paribas Real Estate industrial experts Ben Wiley and Eoghan Morgan give us the lowdown on what the outlook is for the big box sheds market.

-1. How Is the Big Sheds Market Looking Right Now, and What Does the Future Look Like?
+1. How is the Big Sheds Market Looking Right Now, and What Does the Future Look Like?

 The demand for big box sheds in the first half of 2023 has been stifled by wider economic headwinds, as occupiers have taken a wait-and-see approach.
 This has meant that the average take-up has been 34% below the 10-year first-half average, and around half of the same period last year.
 This constrained demand, alongside the increasing year-on-year supply to the big-box market, might suggest an end to the sector’s considerable rental growth in recent years.
 However, we do not believe that to be the case.
 There are high levels of new occupier requirements that will take some time to transact, which have provided landlords with a strong justification in holding firm on asking prices with record rents being achieved.